IBM/cloudant-kafka-connector/README.md

     ```
     See the [Kafka Connect transforms](https://kafka.apache.org/31/documentation.html#connect_transforms) documentation for more details.

-**Note:** For each message record that the sink connector writes to Cloudant the document ID from this priority order:
+**Note:** The ID of each document written to Cloudant by the sink connector can be configured as follows:

-1. From the value of the `cloudant_doc_id` header on the message.
+1. From the value of the `cloudant_doc_id` header on the event.
 The value passed to this header must be a string and the `header.converter=org.apache.kafka.connect.storage.StringConverter` config is required.
 This will overwrite the `_id` field if it already exists.
 1. The value of the `_id` field in the JSON
 1. If no other non-null or non-empty value is available the document will be created with a new UUID.

 #### Single Message Transforms

-Single Message Transforms, or SMTs, can be used to customize fields or values of messages during data flow.
-The examples below will explore modifying fields for messages flowing from the Kafka topic to a Cloudant database using the sink connector.
+Single Message Transforms, or SMTs, can be used to customize fields or values of events during data flow.
+The examples below will explore modifying fields for events flowing from the Kafka topic to a Cloudant database using the sink connector.

-1. If there's an existing field that will be used as the document ID then use the `ReplaceField` transform.
-See the config example below that renames `name` to `_id` field:
+1. If the record value contains an existing field, not called `_id`, that is suitable to use as the Cloudant document ID, then you can use the `RenameField` transform.
     ```
     transforms=RenameField
     transforms.RenameField.type=org.apache.kafka.connect.transforms.ReplaceField$Value